 215 Nicks Hall

 The minor requires a core of six credits and 12 credits of guided electives.
-Core courses examine Appalachia’s culture, environment, economy, and politics both historically and currently.
-Electives allow students to delve more deeply into the region’s literature, art, music, folklore, religion, coal, flora, fauna, and other topics.
+Core courses examine Appalachia’s culture, environment, economy, health and wellness, energy, politics, and other pressing issues both historically and currently.
+Electives allow students to delve more deeply into the region’s literature, art, music, folklore, religion, flora, fauna, poverty, education, and other topics.
 Students are required to take courses in at least two different departments.
 No more than three credits taken as part of the Appalachian Studies minor may be counted toward a major in any field.
-Because courses may be selected from several different departments, students are encouraged to meet with the Appalachian Studies Minor director for advisement regarding class sequences and frequency of offerings and to design a thematic course grouping that suits their personal interests.
+Because courses may be selected from several different departments, students are encouraged to meet with the faculty advisor for the Appalachian Studies Minor for advisement regarding class sequences and frequency of offerings and to design a thematic course grouping that suits their personal interests.

-Students wishing to explore the Scottish and Irish heritage of the Appalachian region should consult with the Appalachian, Scottish and Irish Studies program director (423) 439-7992.
+Students wishing to explore the Scottish and Irish heritage of the Appalachian region, or who are interested in the summer study abroad experience in Scotland and Ireland, should consult with Dr. Jane MacMorran, director of the Appalachian, Scottish and Irish Studies program (423) 439-7992, firstname.lastname@example.org.